Here’s who to see — and why — at Earshot Jazz Festival 2019

 Skonberg is one of several female band leaders at the festival, though there are far fewer this year than last, when 40 percent of the groups were led by women.
 (The decline, explains an apologetic Earshot artistic director John Gilbreath, was determined by who happened to be coming West in October.)
 Nevertheless, past festival favorite Kris Davis is back at the piano with the innovative all-female trio Diatom Ribbons featuring the hard-hitting drummer and two-time Grammy winner Terri Lyne Carrington and the dynamic Haitian electronic artist and turntablist Val Jeanty (8 p.m.
 Friday, Oct.
 4, Seattle Art Museum).
 Jeanty returns with an electronic duo called Turning Jewels Into Water on a double bill with the explosive pianist Myra Melford and abstract-expressionist vocalist Fay Victor (7:30 p.m.
 Saturday, Oct.
 12, Town Hall Forum).

 The evocative, free improvising pianist Marilyn Crispell, one of the first national artists ever presented by Earshot (in 1988), returns with a trio featuring bassist Joe Fonda and drummer Harvey Sorgen (7:30 p.m.
 Saturday, Oct.
 26, Chapel Performance Space).
-Newcomer Sasha Berliner, an impressive 21-year-old San Francisco Bay Area vibraphonist is here with her band Azalea (7:30 p.m.
+Newcomer Sasha Berliner, an impressive 21-year-old San Francisco Bay Area vibraphonist, is here with her band Azalea (7:30 p.m.
 Sunday, Oct.
 27, Royal Room) and also in a quintet led by jazz’s most compelling conceptualist composer and drummer, Tyshawn Sorey (8 p.m.
 Friday Oct.
 25, Town Hall Forum).

 The festival welcomes back ex-Garfield High School pianist Carmen Staaf, who plays with her road- and recording-mate of late, the tricky drummer Allison Miller (7:30 p.m.
 Thursday, Oct.
 24, Town Hall).
 And another ex-Garfielder, drummer/MC/producer Kassa Overall, is here with pianist Sullivan Fortner, who plays on some of the best tracks on Overall’s debut full-length, “Go Get Ice Cream” (7:30 p.m.
 Sunday, Oct.
 27, Langston Hughes Performing Arts Institute).